csci479/csci479.github.io/docs/syllabus.md

 ### Group Responsibilities

 - **Asessing their success as a team:** A number of tasks throughout the semester, including the final project, will be completed in teams.
 Contribution to team work is an essential part of the course.
 Team work includes design, coding, testing, writing, technical presentations, and research.
 To assess how teams are working together, we will use a survey to collect data.

-**If there are consistent problems with a team member**, the instructor will re-weight other dimensions of their final grade to reflect their contribution
-{: .notice .notice-red}

 - **Following _agile_ processes and artifacts:** Each team will maintain a _Product Backlog_ and a _Sprint Backlog_.
 While the format of Product Backlog and Sprint Backlog varies greatly, we will pick a simple, yet effective one to use.
 The backlogs should be updated regularly to reflect the product progress and team work.